How Being a Minimalist at Work Improves Productivity

 - You want to feel calm and in control when you look at your desktop, not overwhelmed and scattered.

-To sort this problem out, delete files that you don’t need, and place into folders everything that you do.
+Delete files that you don’t need, and place into folders everything that you do.

 Have folders for different categories of files, but not so many that it’s difficult to find the one you need when putting a file away.
 Don’t have multiple folders something could fit into, and don’t have subfolders going more than 2 layers deep.